Words, art, sound by Lou Jns & K Olivier

 its on the tip of my mind and it will come.
 I will bring this music and world derived of poem and sound into fruition for you i love you.

-theres been this rotting ginsberg in the small lines running my skull
+heres been this rotting ginsberg in the small lines running my skull

 like, oil slick left trails of its own neural pathways.